sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 Every thought, idea, action expressed in the narrative came from a player, one of your friends.
-Even the most ephemeral or small contribution is special because it was unique that person in that context.
+Even the most ephemeral or small contribution is special because it was unique to that person in that context.

 If you want to make a game of Deckahedron World really great, pay attention to *who* your friends are and guess at *why* they are expressing their character the way they do.
-Then use that in the story.
+Then use those guesses in the story.

-It is difficult to fully express in words.
-This narrative you create together is a means to explore *the human experience*.
-It is a way to create a model of reality, distance your "real" self from it, and **play** at being different.
-It is an activity to express anger, affection, pain, the whole gamut of emotion in ways that we repress in our day-to-day lives.
+This power, this "juice", this "second journey", is difficult to fully express in words.
+The narrative you create together is a means to explore *the human experience*.
+To exist *in the moment*.
+Create a model of reality, drop an avatar for yourself into it, distance your "real" self from it, and **play** at being different.
+Be free to express anger, affection, pain, the whole field of emotion, even that territory that is kept walled-off to cope with everyday life and behave harmoniously in society.

-But just like the fictional characters who cross over to a mysterious world, face the unknown, and return to the ordinary world, we players can decide to **play**, explore our unconsiousness, and find ourselves changed by what we set free, confronted, unchained or poked down there.
+Just like the fictional characters who cross over to a mysterious world, face the unknown, and return to the ordinary world, we players can choose to cross over and **play**, explore our unconsiousness, and find ourselves changed by what we set free, confronted, unchained or poked down there.